Ilara Yewa

-Ilara Yewa is a Nigerian town in the west of Ogun State, Nigeria about 91 kilometers northwest of Abeokuta.
+Ilara or Ilara Yewa is a major Yoruba town in the west of Ogun State, Nigeria about 91 km northwest of Abeokuta.
 It lies on the border between Nigeria and Benin.
-Its elevation is 600 feet (183 metres) above sea level.
-Ilara Yewa is about 50 kilometres by road from Ketu, a major trading town in Benin.
-The second-largest settlement, Ilara, merges into Ilara.
+Its elevation is 183 m above sea level.
+Ilara Yewa is on the international border and is about 50 km by road from Ketu, a major trading town in Benin.

 History

 Settlement

 Ilara-Yewa is an offshoot community of Ketu, a town situated in the present-day Benin Republic.
 History has it that, Ketu people migrated from Ile-Ife under the leadership of Sopasan (Alaketu), son of Oduduwa, progenitor of the Yoruba race, to found the Ketu Kingdom.
 Ilara had maintained the affinity with Ketu until Ketu lost Ilara to the British protectorate as a result in boundary demarcation.

 Alaketu of Ketu from time immemorial is the prescribed Authority over the Oloola of Ilara chieftaincy matters in towns and the villages of the Ketu speaking people.
 The town had two Ruling houses before, but later the elders in the town met and agreed that the ruling houses should increase to four.
 The names of the Ruling houses are:-Isako Ruling House, Idogbede Ruling House, Otesu Ruling House, Faningbe/Igbaka Ruling House.